daostack/arc/README.md

 [![NPM Package](https://img.shields.io/npm/v/daostack-arc.svg?style=flat-square)](https://www.npmjs.org/package/daostack-arc)
 # DAOstack Arc

-Arc is the lower layer of the DAOStack.
+Arc is the lower layer of the DAO stack.
 It consists of several smart contracts deployed on the Ethereum blockchain that define the basic building blocks and standard components that can be used to implement any DAO.

 ## Resources